 - A. Manufacturer recommended logs and checklists specific to the make and model of the rebreather will be used before and after every dive.
 Divers shall indicate by signing their initials on the checklist that an inspection was performed prior to the dive and shall be confirmed by the TDS or another rebreather diver.
 Divers shall indicate by signing their initials that checklists have been completed before and after each dive.
 Such documents shall be filed and maintained for a period of one (1) year. - B. Records of all maintenance performed on any rebreather shall be maintained in a log book dedicated to that individual rebreather.
 This permanent record log book shall travel with the rebreather and be available for inspection upon request.
-Rebreathers lacking log books shall not be used. - C. No dive shall be made using a rebreather which has failed any portion of the predive check, or is found to not be operating in accordance with the manufacturer's specifications. - D. Pre-dive checks shall include: - Gas supply cylinders filled to adequate pressure for the anticipated dive, leaving a reserve gas supply of at least 500 psi in each individual gas cylinder upon surfacing; - 2.
+Rebreathers lacking log books shall not be used. - C. No dive shall be made using a rebreather which has failed any portion of the predive check, or is found to not be operating in accordance with the manufacturer's specifications. - D. Pre-dive checks shall include:

+- Gas supply cylinders filled to adequate pressure for the anticipated dive, leaving a reserve gas supply of at least 500 psi in each individual gas cylinder upon surfacing; - 2.
 Composition of all supply and bailout gases analyzed and documented; - 3.
 Oxygen sensors calibrated; - 4.
 Computer handset settings confirmed; - 5.
 Carbon dioxide canister properly packed; - 6.
 Remaining duration of canister life recorded; - 7.
-Breathing loop assembled;

-- 8. Positive and negative pressure leak checks; - 9.
+Breathing loop assembled; - 8.
+Positive and negative pressure leak checks; - 9.
 Automatic diluent addition system working; - 10.
 Automatic oxygen addition systems working; - 11.
 With unit turned on (i.e., electronics controlling the unit), pre-breathe system for an adequate duration to confirm operation of oxygen sensors and automatic oxygen addition for at least three (3) minutes for operations planned in water warmer than 40° F or five (5) minutes in water colder than 40° F to ensure proper oxygen addition and carbon dioxide removal (be alert for signs of hypoxia or hypercapnia); - 12.
 Other procedures specific to the model of rebreather used; - 13.
 Documentation of ALL components assembled; and - E. Final operational verification immediately before entering the water to include: - 1.
 A positive pressure check of the BC; - 2.
 Check of the BC inflator to ensure proper function; - 3.
 A negative pressure check of the loop; - 4.
 Bailout life support is functioning; - 5.
 Oxygen addition system is functioning; - 6.
 Volumetric diluent addition (ADV) is functioning; - 7.
 Controller and computers are attached and turned on; - 8.
-All gas cylinder valves are open; - 9.
+All gas cylinder valves are fully open; - 9.
 A negative pressure check of the bailout second stage; - 10.
 Bailout bottles are securely attached, turned on and isolated or shut off; - 11.
 Pre-breathe the unit for 3-5 minutes (longer for colder water) with mask on; - 12.
 PO2 in the breathing loop is not hypoxic or hyperoxic; and - 13.
-Bubble check upon entering the water. - 8.9.8 Alternate Life Support System. - A. The diver shall carry an alternate life support system designed to safely return the diver to the surface at normal ascent rates, including any required decompression in the event of primary rebreather failure.
+Bubble check upon entering the water.

+8.9.8 Alternate Life Support System.